mukorodgreat/Data-Analysis-Projects/README.md

 Dataset because it contains a lot of redundant data which I did using both the traditional Excel tools and the Excel Power Query Tools as shown above.

 **Order ID**
-        :A total of 9,994 Products were sold in 5,009 Unique Orders (The Order ID is not
+        : A total of 9,994 Products were sold in 5,009 Unique Orders (The Order ID is not Unique in this Column) Multiple Products in each Unique
-        Unique in this Column) Multiple Products in each Unique Order ID as shown in
-        the figure below.
+        Order ID as shown in the figure below.

 ![Orderid](https://github.com/user-attachments/assets/2e72b2c1-6b7e-4898-9316-cd1225733fc3)